Student Life

 Clubs and Activities

-Saint Gertrude students’ interests are wide spread, and clubs provide learning beyond the classroom.
+Saint Gertrude students’ interests are widespread, and clubs provide learning beyond the classroom.
 With several clubs to choose from, these student-run organizations are a space for students to cultivate leadership skills and teamwork.
 Students in all grades can join clubs that reflect their interests, or they can start their own (and they do!).
 Every club has a faculty advisor and a student club leader who organizes meetings and events—another opportunity to enhance communication and leadership skills.

-List of 13 items.
+List of 8 items.

 • Sponsors